Moving to Karlsruhe, Germany

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Karlsruhe is to use online resources such as websites and apps.
 Websites such as ImmobilienScout24, WG-Gesucht, and Immowelt are popular in Germany and offer a wide range of rental properties.
 Additionally, there are many Facebook groups dedicated to helping people find housing in Karlsruhe.
 You can also contact local real estate agents who can help you find a place to live.
-Finally, you can also look for rental postings in local newspapers and on bulletin boards in the city," said one expat in Karlsruhe.
+Finally, you can also look for rental postings in local newspapers and on bulletin boards in the city," remarked one expat in Karlsruhe, Germany.

 What is a typical expat home or apartment like in Karlsruhe?